noramurakozy/SDA_web/index.md

   - number of rows, columns
   - size
   - date range
+  - mention why we skip data in 2018
   - map of crimes?

 ##### Fundamental aspects of the data